Native American Church: Music

-Peyote songs of the Native American Church are in the peyote language.
+Peyote songs of the Native American Church are in the peyote language, which parallels words in the Coahuilteco and Comecrudo languages of South Texas.
 This language makes up all peyote songs sung around all fireplaces, no matter what tribe or denomination nationally.
 The language was introduced by the Carrizo and Coahuiltecan people of South Texas and is what people consider "straight" peyote songs.

 That being said, many tribes incorporate their own language into peyote songs, which will assign that particular song to one particular tribe, instead of it being represented in an intertribal way as a "straight" song.

 Artwork

 Along with the founding of the Native American Church came new artwork and art techniques.
 European trade materials such as beads and metal were incorporated into artwork.
 Therefore, the category of "peyote art" includes traditional and contemporary styles.
 Many art pieces are ritual instruments or for ceremonial settings.
-These objects of art include gourd rattles made of hardwoods, glass beads, leather fringe, and dyed horsehair.
+These art objects include gourd rattles made of hardwoods, glass beads, leather fringe, and dyed horsehair.
 Furthermore, most objects, if they are associated with the church, are produced by men.
-There are also feather fans that can be made from hawk, golden eagle, mascot or other birds' feathers.
+Feather fans can be made from feathers from a variety of birds, including hawk, golden eagle, scissortail, magpie, macaw and other parrots, pheasant, roadrunner, and waterbird.
 These fans are one of the most important objects related to the church because they represent the bird symbolism in the religion.
-Moreover, there are also drum sticks and ritual staffs that have carvings of tipis, birds, stars, sun patterns, and other symbols important to the church.
-However, there are also non-instrumental art pieces such as paintings and jewelry.
+Moreover, there are also drum sticks and ritual staffs with carvings of tipis, birds, stars, sun patterns, and other symbols important to the church.
+However, there are also non-instrumental art pieces, such as paintings and jewelry.